-When I told my lil’ Sis about how good these Bomb Oven Roasted Burgers are, she asked, “What magic is this?”
-I was skeptical at first, too, when my son-in-law made them for us.
+When I told my lil’ Sis about how good these Da Bomb Oven Roasted Burgers are, she asked, “What magic is this?”
+I was skeptical at first, too, when my son-in-law made his Baked Burgers for us.
 I’m looking over his shoulder, right.
 “You’re baking burgers?
 You mean broiling?”
 “No. Baking.”
 “Hmmm.”

 Sometimes “hmmm’ just means “whatever”.
 In our family, hmmm has certain meaning & is not to be used lightly.
 It means one doesn’t want to question further so as not to appear to judge, belittle, make uncomfortable or discourage you, but I don’t get what you’re doing and why, why, why you would do that!
 There may, perhaps, be a subtext of “you idiot” floating around in that “hmmm.”